liangcici/MO-VLN/README.md

 <details>
-<summary>🚀🚀8/17/2023</summary>
+<summary>🚀🚀[8/17/2023]v0.2.0: More assets!2 new scenes,50 new walkers,954 new objects,1k+ new instructions</summary>

- We have released [**version 1.1**](https://drive.google.com/drive/folders/1padFHXi9VrTfDR2_8UmxB8NyZf2NfiZB?usp=drive_link) of the MO-VLN benchmark simulator.
+ We have released [**version 0.1.1**](https://drive.google.com/drive/folders/1padFHXi9VrTfDR2_8UmxB8NyZf2NfiZB?usp=drive_link) of the MO-VLN benchmark simulator.

 - Support for **grabbing and navigation tasks**.
-- Added many different pedestrian states, including **50 unique pedestrians across gender, skin color, and age groups, with smooth walking or running motions**.
+- Added many different walker states, including **50 unique walkers across gender, skin color, and age groups, with smooth walking or running motions**.
 - Added **walker control interface**.This interface supports:
-  - Selecting the pedestrian type to generate
+  - Selecting the walker type to generate
-  - Specifying where pedestrians are generated
+  - Specifying where walkers are generated
   - Setting whether they move freely
   - Controlling the speed of their movement
 - **Added 1k+ instructions** to our four tasks.